linusmimietz/linusmimietz-com-memes/memes-react-app/README.md

 4. Upload the built files to DigitalOcean Spaces:

-   - The built files should be uploaded to a DigitalOcean Space called "linus-mimietz-com-memes-react"
+   - The built files should be uploaded to a DigitalOcean Space called "linus-mimietz-com-memes-react" as public
    - Ensure that the CORS settings of the Space are configured (url is listed and all header `*` allowed)
    - Clear CDN cache multiple times if you're replacing a previous version